If you’ve traversed the health care system in the United States, chances are you have a rather long list of complaints.

 There’s only one way to improve: Ask your patients.
 Use surveys to gauge how your urgent care is doing using survey tools like CustomerGauge which employ the Net Promoter® methodology.
 Our Fine Art of Surveying eBook provides helpful steps for conducting surveys with your patients to get the most effective feedback.

-If you’d like to learn more about improving patient experience and growing your urgent care’s profits, register now for our upcoming webinar led by Division Vice President of Urgent Team, Nancy Becker, and CustomerGauge CEO, Adam Dorrell.
+If you’d like to learn more about improving patient experience and growing your urgent care’s profits, watch our latest webinar led by Division Vice President of Urgent Team, Nancy Becker, and CustomerGauge CEO, Adam Dorrell.